sctewn/PYST/README.md

 - if you say wait, hold on, i will // will select a sound of the Sounds/Waiting

 You can put more answers, i will make them a function so it will be easy to use.

+### For the next relase:

+- Create an habit.
+- Set reminders.
+- Enable a countdown timer.
+- Enable a pomodoro function.

+### To be develop:

+- Track habit.
+- You can add your ChatGPT api in order to get your responses validates and save that in a csv file, then you will use it to train a model* and predict your answers.
+- You will be able to thing directly to chatGPT and get an audio response.
+- Deliver a code that predict your answers for a better interaction with the Assistant.
+- Ask information to Google and get an audio response.
+You will also need an api for that.